 When painting a boat used for hunting/fishing, such as a Jon Boat, typically a flat finish is desired so you’ll want to use one of our camouflage paints.
 A primer coat is used to help the paint adhere to the aluminum surface and provides an extra layer of protection from corrosion.
 You may also use Aluma Hawk, which is a paint and primer in one.

-If you desire a gloss finish, look to theMega Gloss by Blue Water, available in quarts and gallons, is affordable, easy to apply, and only recommended for above the waterline or moderate use on the bottom (1-3 days in the water, not extended periods).
+If you desire a gloss finish, look to the Mega Gloss by Blue Water, available in quarts and gallons, is affordable, easy to apply, and only recommended for above the waterline.
 This topside paint works best in very thin coats and can be used on fiberglass, wood, aluminum, and steel; see the prep recommendations found on the product page on the “how to use” tab.
-The Mega Gloss Primeris recommended when applied to bare metal, if you have concerns about sealing your aluminum, see the Bottom Protect by Blue Waterfor a barrier coat.
-See herefor more application tips.
+The Mega Gloss Primer is recommended when applied to bare metal, if you have concerns about sealing your aluminum, see the Bottom Protect by Blue Water for a barrier coat.
+See here for more application tips.

 You have many options when painting aluminum.
 Your use of the boat, the allotted budget, and the amount of time you want to spend on the project may help determine the right paint for you.
 For more information see our ‘topside boat paint options’.

-Below shows the comparison of the West System products to the Hawk Epoxy products.
+Hawk EpoxyBelow shows the comparison of the West System products to the Hawk Epoxy products.
 Hawk Epoxy is comparable to the West System with how it works and its uses.
 West System is known for A/B/C/D selection system size (Size A resin with Size A hardener) the Hawk Epoxy uses 1/2/3/4 (Size 1 resin with Size 1 catalyst).
 The pumps are sold separate with West System and Hawk Epoxy, this works where 1 pump of resin is mixed with 1 pump of catalyst, or more depending on instructions.
-This is just to make it easier and less chance for error for the customer and it doesn’t mean a 1 to 1 ratio because the pumps are calibrated differently and each pump size can distribute different amounts.
+West SystemThis is just to make it easier and less chance for error for the customer and it doesn’t mean a 1 to 1 ratio because the pumps are calibrated differently and each pump size can distribute different amounts.

 Please Note: This chart simply shows the likely equivalent product by brand.
 It is not recommended to mix the products brands.

 R1 Epoxy Resin – a smooth, low-viscosity liquid epoxy resin.
 With a variety of Hawk Epoxy Catalysts, it can be cured under a wide range of temperatures and environmental conditions to form a high strength plastic with superior moisture barrier characteristics.
-Hawk Epoxy is available in four system sizes color coded on each label.
+Hawk Epoxy repair kit is available in four system sizes color coded on each label.
 Note: Mix ratios vary by catalyst.
 For optimal product utilization, be sure to choose the same Size for both the resin and catalyst.
 I.e Size 1 Resin with Size 1 Catalyst.

-C1 ULTRA SLOW CURE CATALYST:Designed for use with HAWK EPOXY R1 Resin for construction and repairs with superior adhesion, strength, bonding, filling, and moisture barrier qualities at higher temperatures and for an ultra slow cure.
+C1 ULTRA SLOW CURE CATALYST: Designed for use with HAWK EPOXY R1 Resin for construction and repairs with superior adhesion, strength, bonding, filling, and moisture barrier qualities at higher temperatures and for an ultra slow cure.
 Do not use under Sea Hawk marine wood varnish.

 C2 SLOW CURE CATALYST: Designed for use with HAWK EPOXY R1 Resin for construction and repairs with superior adhesion, strength, bonding, filling, and moisture barrier qualities at higher temperatures and for a slow cure.
 Do not use under Sea Hawk marine wood varnish.